WPI-Roadmap/.github/profile/README.md

 - [x] Roadmap visualization (preliminiary hierarchies)
 - [x] Basic tracking sheet
-- [x] Sync with OSCAR.wpi.edu and COURSELISTINGS.wpi.edu for up-to-date course offerings and professor/course ratings
+- [x] Sync with courselistings.wpi.edu for up-to-date course offerings and professor/course ratings
 - [x] Profiles

 ### Future Work

-- [ ] Fully fleshed-out roadmap hierarchical visualization for all majors and subjects
-- [ ] Complete integration with OSCAR, courselistings.wpi.edu, and RateMyProfessors for up-to-date course offerings and professor + course ratings
+- [ ] Improvements towards current features: a more comprehensive roadmap, better tracking sheets, and full integration with data from sources like OSCAR and RateMyProfessors
-- [ ] Better tracking sheets
 - [ ] AI-integration, including but not limited to course recommendations based on your major, interests, and satisfaction with past courses
 - [ ] Community features
-- [ ] Let us know what you want in the feedback form below!
+- [ ] Let us know what you'd like to see in the feedback form below!

 ## Contributing